elizagamedev/android-textbender/README.md

 #### Yomichan

-The yomichan integration is pretty flaky but works mostly reliable on my device.
+The Yomichan integration works by automating the process of opening the search page in Yomichan with the given text, since it is not possible for an external app to otherwise directly open a browser page to an addon.
+It has the following
-It has the following requirements:
+requirements:

-- Textbender’s accessibility service is enabled
+- Textbender’s accessibility service is enabled.
-- Kiwi Browser and the Yomichan extension are both installed
+- Kiwi Browser and the Yomichan extension are both installed.
-- Kiwi Browser is *open* with at least one tab.
+- Kiwi Browser has at least one tab open, i.e. the address bar is visible.

 ## Development